What is Search Engine Optimization (SEO)?

 - Note: Don't change URLs of existing pages without creating redirects

-- Write unique, targeted meta description of around 150 characters for every page.
+Write a unique, targeted meta description of 155 characters maximum and 70 characters minimum for every page.

 - *** No two pages share the same description.***